ungvilde/FYS4150/Project 5/README.md

 - `plot.py` : Python script to vizualise the results.
 - `src/` : Folder containing the source code.
 - `include/` : Folder containing the header files.
+- `anim/` : Folder containing the animations, required in directory to compile animations.

 ### Run instructions (OSX and Linux)
 Compile (OSX):